| The

 vocal instructions for the attack.
 The wolfpack moved to the

+expected position of the approaching convoy.
 In the predawn hours of September 12, 1944, Ben's Busters

 wolfpack contacted the nine-ship convoy with seven escorts in the